 Multimillionaire Durst Urinates on Candy in CVS: Police

-Robert Durst is being accused of exposing himself and urinating on the cash register and candy of a Houston CVS.
-(Published Tuesday, Jul 22, 2014)
+In 2014, Robert Durst was accused of exposing himself and urinating on the cash register and candy of a Houston CVS.
+(Published Sunday, Mar 15, 2015)

 Police say multimillionaire Robert Durst unzipped his pants in a Houston CVS, exposed himself and then urinated on a cash register and candy before walking away from the store just after noon Sunday, Houston NBC affiliate KPRC reported.